bagder/log/README.md

   paying customers/companies of mine can affect this.
 Get in touch!

 - Almost every single downstream curl packager has its own set of custom patches applied.
-Many of those changes are just patches that affects particular details in the build and are not details we would like to modify in the project's upstream code.
+Many of those changes are just patches that affect particular details in the build and are not details we would like to modify in the project's upstream code.
 After I did a closer inspection of the patches used by Debian, FreeBSD and msys it is also clear that there are